syncfusion-content/blazor-docs/blazor/query-builder/drag-and-drop.md

 ---
 layout: post
-title: Drag and Drop in Blazor QueryBuilder Component | Syncfusion
+title: Drag and drop in Blazor QueryBuilder Component | Syncfusion
-description: Checkout and learn here all about Drag and Drop in Syncfusion Blazor QueryBuilder component and much more.
+description: Checkout and learn here all about Drag and drop in Syncfusion Blazor QueryBuilder component and much more.
 platform: Blazor
 control: QueryBuilder
 documentation: ug
 ---

-# Drag and Drop in Blazor QueryBuilder Component
+# Drag and drop in Blazor QueryBuilder Component

-The [Blazor Query Builder](https://www.syncfusion.com/blazor-components/blazor-query-builder) functionality extends to cloning both individual rules and entire groups.
-Utilizing the Clone options will generate an exact duplicate of a rule or group adjacent to the original one.
-This feature enables users to replicate complex query structures effortlessly.
-The [ShowButtons](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.QueryBuilder.QueryBuilderShowButtons.html) function offers users the ability to toggle the visibility of these cloning buttons, providing convenient control over the cloning process within the Query Builder interface.

-You can `clone` groups and rules by interacting through the user interface and methods.

-* Use the [CloneGroup](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.QueryBuilder.SfQueryBuilder-1.html#Syncfusion_Blazor_QueryBuilder_SfQueryBuilder_1_CloneGroup_System_String_System_Int32_) method to clone group.
-* Use [CloneRule](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.QueryBuilder.SfQueryBuilder-1.html#Syncfusion_Blazor_QueryBuilder_SfQueryBuilder_1_CloneRule_System_String_System_Int32_) method to clone rule.
+The [Blazor Query Builder](https://www.syncfusion.com/blazor-components/blazor-query-builder) provides the functionality to reposition rules or groups within the component effortlessly.
+This enhancement provides a more intuitive and flexible way to construct and modify queries.
+You can use [AllowDragAndDrop](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.QueryBuilder.QueryBuilderAllowDragAndDrop.html) to perform drag and drop functionality.
+And we have events support for drag and drop features that, indicates the [DragStart](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.QueryBuilder.QueryBuilderDragStart.html), [Drag](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.QueryBuilder.QueryBuilderDrag.html) and [Drop](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.QueryBuilder.QueryBuilderDrop.html) actions.

 ```cshtml
 @using Syncfusion.Blazor.QueryBuilder